Skip to main content

 Prof. Jasjit Singh has been at INSEAD since 2004, where he is now a Professor of Strategy and the Paul Dubrule Chaired Professor of Sustainable Development.
 His focus areas are Sustainability Strategy, Inclusive Business, Innovation, Impact Entrepreneurship, Impact Investing, and Impact Evaluation.

-Jasjit has published numerous case studies as well as articles in leading academic journals.
-He also serves on the editorial review boards for Strategic Management Journal and Organization Science, and has previously been an associate editor at Management Science.
+Jasjit has written numerous widely-recognized research articles, practitioner articles and case studies.
+He is an associate editor at Management Science, and also serves on the editorial review boards for Strategic Management Journal and Organization Science.

 Jasjit earned a PhD in Business Economics (Strategy) at Harvard Business School and an MA in Economics at Harvard University, having earlier obtained a BTech at IIT Delhi and a dual MS at Georgia Tech.